MilanTodorovic/Explore_the_galaxy/README.md

 <p align="center">A console script for Starsector</p><br><br>

-**IMPORTANT NOTICE**: Better Colonies' AddAdminBC command can cause errors with this mod.
+**IMPORTANT NOTICE**: **Old versions** of Better Colonies' AddAdminBC command can cause errors with this mod.
 It's a known issue and the only way around it would be to edit the AddAdminBC commands code.
 This post explains how to achieve it: https://fractalsoftworks.com/forum/index.php?topic=17103.msg320152#msg320152

 This mod benefits mostly users that have Grand or Adjusted sector mods.<br>